📂 Government Jobs & Employee Benefits

 • Employee contributes 10% of basic pay + DA

-• Pension corpus is invested in market instruments (equity, corporate bonds, govement securities)
+• Pension corpus is invested in market instruments (equity, corporate bonds, government securities)

-• Pension amount depends on accumulated corpus and market retus
+• Pension amount depends on accumulated corpus and market returns

 • At retirement, a portion must be used to purchase an annuity